Smart Woman (1948 film)

-Smart Woman is a 1948 romantic drama film directed by Edward A. Blatt and starring Brian Aherne, Constance Bennett, and Barry Sullivan.
+Smart Woman is a 1948 American romantic drama film directed by Edward A. Blatt and starring Brian Aherne, Constance Bennett, and Barry Sullivan.

 Plot

 When a grand jury becomes dissatisfied with the efforts of District Attorney Bradley Wayne (Otto Kruger), it requests a special prosecutor, Robert Larrimore (Brian Aherne).

 Wayne, who is in league with crime boss Frank McCoy (Barry Sullivan), assigns Larrimore the difficult Johnson case.
 McCoy blackmails the best defense lawyer around, Paula Rogers (Constance Bennett), into defending Johnson.
 When Larrimore's assistant, Sam Corkle (James Gleason), tracks down a crucial witness intimidated into hiding, McCoy tells Rogers to plead her client guilty.

 Afterward, Larrimore begins dating Rogers.
 The couple make it into the newspapers, in between stories of Larrimore's successes against the crime syndicate.

 Larrimore's investigation points to a Dr. Jasper, the one man who can identify the shadowy head of the syndicate.
 When Jasper goes into hiding from both sides, McCoy pressures Rogers to spy on her boyfriend.
-She finds a telegram with valuable information, but does not pass it along the gangster.
+She finds a telegram with valuable information as to Jasper's whereabouts, but she does not pass it along to the gangster.

-Meanwhile, Larrimore gives the crooked district attorney an ultimatum: either betray his partner in crime or face an indictment in 24 hours.
-When an attack on Larrimore is foiled, Wayne summons McCoy and shows him the gun used to kill Jasper.
+Meanwhile, Larrimore gives Wayne, the crooked district attorney, an ultimatum: either betray his partner in crime or face an indictment in 24 hours.
+Larrimore is to meet Dr. Jasper at the political party headquarters but finds Jasper's body in the printing press room.
+Shortly after, Larrimore is attacked by thugs sent by Wayne but the attack is foiled when a passerby screams.
+Wayne summons McCoy to his home and in the library shows him the gun used to kill Jasper.
 He offers McCoy $100,000 to put his fingerprints on it and flee the country for a while, just until the pressure subsides.
 When McCoy refuses, Wayne grabs the gun and states he can shoot McCoy and plead self-defense.
 In the ensuing struggle, the gun goes off, killing Wayne.
-Mrs. Wayne (Selena Royle), eavesdropping from outside the room, faints.
+Mrs. Wayne (Selena Royle), eavesdropping from outside the room, faints; her daughter Patty enters the library and sees that her father has been killed.
 McCoy is arrested and charged with first degree murder.